Apply for admission to complete the pre-professional year courses at a post-secondary institution.

 Program Reference Form

-Applicants who attended a nursing program in Canada or who have completed a minimum of six credit units or equivalent of nursing classes in Canada are required to submit the completed Program Reference Form to the address below by June 1.
+Applicants who attended a nursing program in Canada and have completed a minimum of six credit units or equivalent of nursing classes in Canada are required to submit the completed Program Reference Form to the address below by June 1.

 International StudentsInternational students are welcomed.
 Applicants who self-identify on the application form as being ESL (English as a Second Language) or EAL (English as an Additional Language) are required to undergo English language testing to determine admission to the program.
 Learn more about English Language Requirements here.